-The Earl N. Phillips School of Business (PSB) is a vibrant and growing business school with over 1,200 undergraduate students.
+The Earl N. Phillips School of Business (PSB) is a vibrant business school with over 1,200 students.

 Our mission is simple, “to prepare our students to become tomorrow’s business professionals.”
 It keeps us focused on our core goal and competency – adding value to our students.
 We do this in a variety of ways, both inside and beyond the classroom.
-We use every opportunity to inspire our students to embark on a program of self-improvement and analysis which we call the 3D Experience: 1) discovery, 2) differentiation, and 3) direction.
+We use every opportunity to inspire our students to embark on a program of self-improvement and analysis using: 1) discovery, 2) differentiation, and 3) direction.
 This means discovering the many career avenues of opportunity available to them, differentiating themselves with unique skills and talents, and then choosing the directions in which they would like to go.

 We teach our students to develop a plan to hone both hard skills and soft skills as they proceed through the career exploration process.
-We have a simple but powerful planning tool called the 3 Tool Box Career Planning Matrix: A Dynamic Living Plan which focuses on 1) career exploration, 2) hard skills, and 3) soft skills.
-You can learn more about the plan by reviewing the links at the bottom of this webpage.
+We have a simple but powerful planning tool called the 3 Tool Box Career Planning Matrix: A Dynamic Living Plan which focuses on 1) career exploration, 2) soft skills, and 3) hard skills.

 We have a firm belief in early career exploration.
-Career-related activities are integrated at all levels from freshmen to senior classes.
-Sophomore level courses focus on self-awareness, including an emphasis on the strengths of the student.
+Career-related activities are integrated at all levels, from freshmen to senior classes.
+Sophomore level initiatives focus on self-awareness, including an emphasis on the strengths of the student.
 A growth mindset is foundational to discovering career pathway options.
-Once students have an idea of their career pathways, we encourage them to determine and develop the specific hard skills necessary to differentiate themselves in the marketplace.
+We encourage students to determine and develop the specific hard skills necessary to differentiate themselves in the marketplace.
 Concurrently, the advancement of their soft skills is equally critical.
 In conversations I have with members of the business community about what they look for in new hires, the focus tends to be on soft skills.